United States Rangers in the War of 1812: Ranger patrol engages Indians on boats

-After the July 4, 1813 engagement of a ranger patrol with attacking Winnebagos.
+After the July 4, 1813, engagement of a ranger patrol with attacking Winnebagos.
 150 Missouri Rangers came to the scene finding 2 dead enemy Indian warriors on July 9, 1813.
 Then the Missouri Rangers saw two or three canoes carrying at least 30 Indians.
-The Rangers believed these were the same enemy combatants that attacked the ranger patrol on July 4, 1813 and we’re headed to attack more settlements.
+The Rangers believed these were the same enemy combatants that attacked the ranger patrol on July 4, 1813, and were headed to attack more settlements.
 The Rangers opened fire on the Indians driving the canoes to an island on Illinois shore, possibly what is now called Saverton Island.
 Both sides kept up a heavy fire until an Indian raised a blue cloth.
 The Rangers ceased fire.
 But the Indians opened fire again.
 The Rangers returned fire until the surviving Indians disappeared.
 It was thought only two or three Indians escaped.

 Ambushing Shawnee Native Americans at Tipton’s Island

 In April 1813, during the War of 1812, a Shawnee war party killed two white settlers eight miles from Fort Vallonia.
 The war party continued towards the fort, killing another settler and wounding three more.
-The Shawnee then put some distance between themselves and the fort, but were soon pursued by 30 Indiana Rangers under Major John Tipton known as "Corydon's Yellow Jackets".The Shawnee crossed the flooded Driftwood River and, thinking they had lost their pursuers, set up camp on an island in the east fork of the White River, just northeast of modern day Seymour.
+The Shawnee then put some distance between themselves and the fort, but were soon pursued by 30 Indiana Rangers under Major John Tipton known as "Corydon's Yellow Jackets".
+The Shawnee crossed the flooded Driftwood River and, thinking they had lost their pursuers, set up camp on an island in the east fork of the White River, just northeast of modern day Seymour.
 One of Tipton's scouts located the trail, however, and the rangers cautiously approached the river.
 Major Tipton ordered the rangers to maintain absolute silence, and tied one ranger to a tree when he kept talking.
 The Rangers took ambush positions along the bank of the river and opened fire.
 The Shawnee were taken by surprise, but returned fire for about half an hour.
 Few casualties were suffered due to the firing distance across the river and the shelter provided by the wooded island.
 One Shawnee was killed and several were wounded, but three Shawnees drowned when they tried to swim across the flooded White River.
 The Rangers could not pursue the Shawnee across the river, so they returned to Fort Vallonia.
 There was a victory celebration, but as details of the skirmish emerged, it was determined to be a small engagement against a war party that managed to escape.
 "Tipton's Island" became a term of ridicule.